Exploring Chilika Lake in Satpada

 Cow Traffic Jam

 It is evening, and the sun has set as we drive to Satpada after exploring Konark Sun Temple.
 It usually takes two hours from Konark to reach Satpada by car.
-Our driver, Pintu, says it may take longer as we encounter traffic jams on the road.
+Our driver, Pintu, says it may take longer as we could encounter traffic jams on the road.
 He tells us that the cows tended by villagers usually park themselves on the streets in the evening and don’t budge even with car honks.
 He tells us this causes a traffic jam on the road, and sometimes, the cows need to be escorted to the side to facilitate vehicular movement.
 We think the driver is joking, but he was spot on.
 No sooner did we approach the villages that there were herds of cows on the roads, causing a jam.
 We couldn’t help but laugh as we had never been in a cow traffic jam!

-Check into resort
+Check into Resort

 We check into our resort, which is simple and cosy.
 The staff are mostly young girls who are efficient and prompt with service.
 The hotel is perhaps supporting women workers in getting a decent livelihood.
 We eat a simple, delicious dinner and retire to bed early, as the next day, we will be exploring Chilika Lake.